austral/austral.github.io/spec/index.md

   - { title: "Home", url: "/" }
 ---

-This is the table of contents for the Austral specification.
+This is the index page for the Austral specification.

 1. [Introduction](/spec/intro)
    1. [Design Goals](/spec/goals/)